-Algee Smith, Ashton Sanders, Bill O'Neal, Black Panther Party, Chicago, Daniel Kaluuya, Dominique Fishback, Dominique Thorn, drama, FBI, Fred Hampton, Jesse Plemons, Judas and the Black Messiah, LaKeith Stanfield, Lil Rel Howery, Martin Sheen, movies, reviews, Shaka King
+Algee Smith, Ashton Sanders, Bill O'Neal, Black Panther Party, Chicago, Daniel Kaluuya, Dominique Fishback, Dominique Thorn, drama, FBI, film festivals, Fred Hampton, HBO Max, Jesse Plemons, Judas and the Black Messiah, LaKeith Stanfield, Lil Rel Howery, Martin Sheen, movies, reviews, Shaka King, Sundance Film Festival, TV

 February 1, 2021

 Directed by Shaka King